benjaminou4412/EBR_in_text/README.md

-A simple-as-possible, probably-gonna-be-at-least-partially-vibecoded implementation of the Earthborne Rangers board game in text.
+An implementation of the game Earthborne Rangers in text, with the eventual goal of LLM interfacing for benchmarking purposes.
+Credit to Claude Code for unit tests, some infrastructure, and design advice on what's idiomatic in digital card game software engineering.